mroldan747/Bookaloo/README.md

-# Project 1
+# Bookaloo

-Web Programming with Python and JavaScript
+Project 1 for Web Programming with Python and JavaScript of Harvardx CS50 on Edx